tblakex01/Cognito-Attribute-Exporter/README.md

 ---

 <p align="center">
-  Made with ❤️ for AWS Cognito users
+  Made with ❤️ for AWS Cognito users by Anthony Michaels.
 </p>